collection-json/extensions/validation_array.md

         "value": null,
         "validations": [{
           "name": "format",
-          "message": "The background color must be red, green or blue.", "prompt": "regex pattern for an email address", "arguments": [{
+          "message": "The value must be a valid email address.", "prompt": "regex pattern for an email address", "arguments": [{
             "name": "regex",